earthnoob/node_js_nordiccoder/README.md

+# NodeJS - Nordic Coder Course
-# This is a (small) collection of projects/assignments for the NodeJS course by Nordic Coder.
+This is a (small) collection of projects/assignments for the NodeJS course by Nordic Coder.